CottageLabs/localvoices/README.md

     }

 * If the "id" field is provided, this will overwrite an existing record with the same identifier
-* If the "song" field is provided, then the song metadata will be set as this metadata
+* If the "song" field is provided, then the song metadata will be set as this metadata.
+Note that this must be as per the storage model, NOT as per the index model.
+That is, only post the data about songs.
 * If the "versions" field is provided, then the song will be related to the provided versions
 * If the "songs" field is provided, then the song will be related to the provided songs